CSCfi/pebbles/doc/concepts.md

 - Is tied to a workspace
 - Has lifetime tied to a Workspace

-### Environment template
+### Application template

-- A environment for Environments
+- A template for Applications
 - Created by Admin
 - Tied to a Cluster
 - Has attributes needed by Cluster
-- Has attributes selected for customization per Environment
+- Has attributes selected for customization per Application

 ## Roles

 ### End user

-- A workspace participant or a user of public Environments
+- A workspace participant or a user of public Applications
 - Is authenticated
-- May launch environment sessions
+- May launch application sessions
-- Has access to public Environments
+- Has access to public Applications
 - May be part of Workspaces
-- Has access to Workspace Environments through membership
+- Has access to Workspace Applications through membership

 ### Workspace owner